Is Diminished Sexuality Inevitable During Menopause?

 As noted, several factors can affect a person’s experience and sexuality, including:

 - General health and well-being: Cardiovascular disease, obesity, joint problems, and urogenital conditions (like urinary incontinence and pelvic surgery) may impact comfort with sexual activity.

 - Lifestyle factors: Exercise and a healthy diet protect against conditions such as cardiovascular disease and diabetes that can impact health and sexuality.
 Several strong research studies have found that being physically active is associated with higher levels of sexual engagement and enjoyment.

-- Interpersonal factors: The quality of relationship with a partner, and the partner’s general and sexual health, can contribute to the sexual experiences and satisfaction.
-The Melbourne Women’s Midlife Health Project (MWMHP) found that relationship factors and prior sexual function and were more important determinants of sexual responsiveness than women’s estrogen levels.
+- Interpersonal factors: The quality of a relationship with a partner and the partner’s general and sexual health can contribute to the sexual experiences and satisfaction.
+The Melbourne Women’s Midlife Health Project (MWMHP) found that relationship factors and prior sexual function were more important determinants of sexual responsiveness than women’s estrogen levels.

-There are many factors that can drive changes in sexuality as women age.
+Many factors can drive changes in sexuality as women age.
 We advise women not to approach menopause with any preconceived fears of losing their sexuality or ability to experience sexual pleasure.
-Rather, we encourage women to be aware of the different issues that can affect their lives, including their sexuality, and explore ways to address these changes during and after the menopausal transition.
+Instead, we encourage women to be aware of the different issues that can affect their lives, including their sexuality and explore ways to address these changes during and after the menopausal transition.